oplS17projects/Fake-News/README.md

 ### Public Presentation (Fri Apr 28)
 - [ ]
 For the public presentation, we will have a working fake news generator with some already generated news for people to look at.
 Our Block diagram and unit tests will demonstrate how our program works.
+Also if a user what to find some news on the web they can make some fake news with it.

 ## Stretch Goals